DevOpsBootcamp/website/source/files.rst

 .. ifnotslides::

     Metadata is the information **about** a file.
-The easiest way to get important information about files is by running ``ls -l``.
-This shows you the size, ownership bits, owner user, owner group, and date of modification of a file.
+The easiest way to get the most important information about files is by running ``ls -l``.
+This shows you metadata such as the file permissions, file owner, file size, and the date and time the file was last modified.

 ::